sjefvanleeuwen/blazor-adminlte/readme.md

 # What is it?

 ADMINLTE for Blazor is a collection of reusable components, with which you can easily develop digital services as a designer or developer.
 Think of buttons, form elements and page templates.
-This project adapts ADMINLTE 3 so the components can be used from .NET Core Blazor.
+This project adapts ADMINLTE 3 so the components can be used from dotnet core Blazor.

 # Status